Allen-EC/codequiz/README.md

 ## Usage

-The deployed application can be found here: <!--- Uncomment once deployed https://allen-ec.github.io/codequiz/ -->
+The deployed application can be found here: https://allen-ec.github.io/codequiz/

 On clicking "Generate password", you will be asked to choose the length of password required.
 Enter a value between 10 and 64 inclusive.